LISTEN TO THIS ARTICLE

 What's Actually Happening in Production

-A study tracking AI coding agents on GitHub analyzed real-world usage patterns.
+A study tracking AI coding agents on GitHub analyzed real-world usage patterns across 932,791 agent-authored pull requests spanning 116,211 repositories.
 These agents aren't just suggesting code anymore.
-They're opening pull requests, responding to issues, and managing release workflows.
-One agent opened 2,400 pull requests in a single month.
-Another modified 18,000 files across 47 repositories.
+They're opening pull requests, responding to issues, and managing release workflows at unprecedented scale.

 The failure modes are predictable.
 An agent configured to "improve code readability" reformatted an entire codebase according to outdated style guides because the .cursorrules file hadn't been updated in six months.
 Another agent with permission to "fix security vulnerabilities" introduced new ones by applying patches without understanding context.